-- (a) For Appellant Each Party.
-Unless another attorney is designated, lead counsel for an appellant party is the attorney whose signature first appears on the notice of appeal name first appears in the signature block of the first document filed in the appellate court on the party's behalf. - (b) For a Party Other Than Appellant.
+- (a) For Appellant.
+Unless another attorney is designated, lead counsel for an appellant is the attorney whose signature first appears on the notice of appeal. - (b) For a Party Other Than Appellant.
 Unless another attorney is designated, lead counsel for a party other than an appellant is the attorney whose signature first appears on the first document filed in the appellate court on that party's behalf.